funcool/clojure.jdbc/docs/user-guide.rst

 clj.jdbc by default does nothing with isolation level and keep it with default values.
 But provides a simple way to use a specific isolation level if a user requires it.

-You have two ways to change a isolation level.
-Setting it on your dbspec or setting programatically a globally default that will be applied automatically on each new created connection.

 As example, each connection created with this dbspec automatically set a isolation level to SERIALIZABLE: